nuwave/lighthouse/CONTRIBUTING.md

 ## Working with proto files

-Lighthouse uses [protobuf](https://developers.google.com/protocol-buffers) files for federated tracing schema `src/Tracing/FederatedTracing/Schema`.
+Lighthouse uses [protobuf](https://developers.google.com/protocol-buffers) files for [federated tracing](`src/Tracing/FederatedTracing/reports.proto`).
-When updating the proto files, PHP classes needs to be regenerated.
+When updating the proto files, the PHP classes need to be regenerated.
 The generation is done with [buf](https://buf.build/docs/generate/overview).
 The `make proto` command generates the new PHP classes and replace the old ones.

 ## Documentation